Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: The Energy Spectrum of the CMM

 It is useful to compare the energy scale of the rotational modes with the UV cut-off scale $\Lambda_{\rm low} \sim 1/L_m$ of the Low Energy EFT:

 We observe that the energy for rotating the CMM is well within the energy scale of the Low Energy EFT.
 In other words, the Low Energy EFT degrees of freedom can excite the rotational modes of the CMM, provided that the CMM exists.
 However, this accessibility of the rotational excitations of the CMM to the Low Energy EFT does not mean the breakdown of the Low Energy EFT: Heavy particles whose masses are above the UV cut-off of an EFT can be incorporated in the EFT, like, for example, the heavy quark effective theory \cite{Manohar:2000dt}.
 Different excitations of the CMM can be incorporated into the Low Energy EFT as different particles.
-The masses and the interactions of the excited CMM with the Low Energy EFT degrees of freedom are inputs from the High Energy EFT to the Low Energy EFT.\footnote{ The mass $M_{\rm CMM}$ of the CMM is dominated by the masses of the constituent magnetic monopoles: $M_{\rm CMM} \sim m_A + Z m_B \sim Z \Lambda_{\rm UV}/e^2$.
-This is much bigger than the lower bound \eqref{eq:gmass}: $\Lambda_{\rm low}/e_{\rm low}^2 \sim E_{\rm flux}(L_m) + E_{MC}(L_m)$.}
+The masses and the interactions of the excited CMM with the Low Energy EFT degrees of freedom are inputs from the High Energy EFT to the Low Energy EFT: The Low Energy EFT cannot determine them.

-One might still be a bit puzzled in view of the mWGC$=$DC conjecture that the energy scale of the excitations is not given by $\Lambda_{\rm low}$ but has additional powers of $Z$.
-However, from our assumption \eqref{eq:Z}, the difference in the powers of $Z$ is translated to the difference of the order one coefficients ($c$ in eq.~\eqref{eq:Z}).
-As the DC does not precisely specify the order one constant, we think this difference is not against the mWGC$=$DC conjecture.
+One might be a bit puzzled in view of the WGC$=$DC conjecture that the energy scale of the excitations is not given by $\Lambda_{\rm low}$ but has additional powers of $Z$.
+However, from our assumption \eqref{eq:ZE}, the difference in the powers of $Z$ is translated to the difference of the order one coefficients ($\beta$ in eq.~\eqref{eq:ZE}).
+As the DC does not precisely specify the order one constant, we think this difference is not against the WGC$=$DC conjecture.

 Below, we check that the distortion of the CMM due to the centrifugal force is negligible in the limit we are considering.
 The centrifugal force is estimated as

 is much smaller than the forces from the flux tube tension or the magnetic Coulomb around $L \sim L_m$: The ratio of the centrifugal force and the flux tube force is estimated as: